THE CONSTITUTION OF:

 6. GENERAL MEETINGS

-- An Annual General Meeting will be held no later than thirty days after the 17th January each year hereafter and will be open to all HP Planning Group members.
+a.
+An Annual General Meeting will be held within thirty days of the 10th of October each year hereafter and will be open to all members of HPPG.

-- Notices of the Annual General Meeting shall be given by email (unless a member has agreed an alternative method of notification with the Secretary) at least thirty days’ beforehand during which time HP Planning Group members eligible to vote may propose motions for discussion or candidates for election to the Committee.
+b.
+Notices of the Annual General Meeting shall be given by email (unless a member has agreed an alternative method of notification with the Secretary) at least thirty days’ beforehand during which time members of HPPG eligible to vote may propose motions for discussion or candidates for election to the Committee.

-- Residents’ Associations and other community groups within the HP Area may also nominate representatives for election to the Committee provided that the nominee is a Resident or Enterprise member of the HP Planning Group .
+d.
+Residents’ Associations and other community groups within the HP Area may also nominate representatives for election to the Committee provided that the nominee is a Resident or Enterprise member of HPPG.

-- For a quorum to be established at Annual General Meetings or Special General Meetings at least fifteen voting members must be present.
+f.
+For a quorum to be established at Annual General Meetings or Special General Meetings at least fifteen voting members must be present.

-- Individuals contributing to HP Planning Group deliberations shall declare any conflicts of interest prior to speaking.
+h.
+Individuals contributing to HPPG’s deliberations shall declare any conflicts of interest prior to speaking.